 Students interested in transferring from their current program of study to another program of study at the institution are required to meet with the Registrar to complete the required paperwork.
-Students who have earned credit in other Auguste Escoffier School of Culinary Arts programs may, in some cases, transfer courses applicable to the new program as determined by the Campus President.
+Students who have earned credit in other Auguste Escoffier School of Culinary Arts programs may, in some cases, transfer courses applicable to the new program as determined by the Registrar.

 Students interested in transferring coursework from another institution must supply an official college transcript from the institution from which they are seeking credit.
 Transcripts will be reviewed by the AESCA Registrar regarding transferability of credit.
 Considerations include, but are not limited to, the transferred course(s) having the same or more clock hours/credit hours and the content covering the same competencies.
-Students holding a American Culinary Federation (ACF) Certified Executive Chef (CEC) or Certified Working Pastry Chef (CWPC) credential may be given proficiency credit for culinary or pastry courses in combination with any AESCA coursework.
 Only coursework with a grade of "C" or better will be accepted.
 Acceptance of transfer credit is at the sole discretion of AESCA.